matseda/radix-html-scenario1/README.md

 git clone <repo-url>
 ```

-Now move into the folder created by the clone and run the following command to build the docker image with a custom image tag
+Now move into the folder created by the 'git clone' command and run the following command to build the docker image with a custom image tag

 ```
 docker build -t <image-tag> .